Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] SQL Server Authentication.
 - [x] Active Directory – Integrated

-### You need to deploy an Azure firewall to a virtual network named VNET3.
-To complete this task, sign in to the Azure portal and modify the Azure resources.
-This task might take several minutes to complete.
-You can perform other tasks while the task completes

-- [ ]  BRAK ODPOWEIDZI

-### A user named Debbie has the Azure app installed on her mobile device.
-You need to ensure that [email protected] is alerted when a resource lock is deleted.
-To complete this task, sign in to the Azure portal

-- [ ] BRAK ODPOWIEDZI

 ### You need to deploy AKS1 to meet the platform protection requirements.
 Which four actions should you perform in sequence?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.
 NOTE: More than one order of answer choices is correct.
 You will receive credit for any of the correct orders you select

 ![Question 143](images/question143.jpg)